celcioblond/Nursery-Website/README.md

 # Maria Lawn Care Website

 A modern, responsive lawn care website built with Next.js 14, TypeScript, and Tailwind CSS.
+Inspired by professional lawn care businesses like Greenleaf Lawn, this website showcases comprehensive lawn care services for Tulsa and surrounding areas.

 ## 🌟 Features